The Guide to HMOs

 But, if each bedroom was rented out and the dining room was converted into a bedroom too, you might get £450 per room per month, a total of £2250.

-Lower impact rental arrears: Given HMO’s have multiple tenants at once, if one leaves and you can’t fill the room, you are still receiving rent from the others.
+Lower impact rental voids: Given HMO’s have multiple tenants at once, if one leaves and you can’t fill the room, you are still receiving rent from the others.
 This lessens the impact on your income than if you were renting the whole property to one household, who left and you struggled to re-tenant the property.

 Capital growth: Since HMOs are widely popular with both students and working professionals, they are usually located in prime areas, such as city centres, around colleges and universities, or locations that offer short bus routes into urban areas and have necessary everyday amenities nearby.
 HMOs are typically larger properties too.
 These factors in combination generally make for more favourable capital growth over time.